zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/lex.md

 I am the recipient of an NSF CAREER award and multiple best paper awards or honorable mentions at IEEE VIS, ACM CHI, and other conferences.
 I also received a best dissertation award from my alma mater.
 I co-founded [Datavisyn](http://datavisyn.io), a startup company developing visual analytics solutions for the pharmaceutical industry.
 In addition to writing papers, our lab publishes a lot of visualization software.
 My most popular tool is [UpSet, a set visualization technique](http://upset.app/).
 You can find other visualization software on our [GitHub Page](https://github.com/visdesignlab).

-## News

-I'm on sabbatical for the 2021/2022 academic year, going back to my native Austria to work for [datavisyn](http://datavisyn.io), the company I co-founded, and working with [Marc Streit and his group](https://jku-vds-lab.at/) at [Johannes Kepler University](https://www.jku.at/).

-Because of my sabbatical **I'm currently not taking on students, PostDocs, or service assignments**.